 Breast Surgeon Baylor Scott & White Texas Surgical Specialists

-There is no pre-registration and access to the symposium will be first come, first serve with a breakfast buffet available in the room.
-Seating is strictly limited to 50 attendees.
+- Seating is limited and access to the symposium will be first come, first serve with a breakfast buffet available in the room.

 Note: This satellite symposium is supported by Hologic, Inc., through a marketing grant.
 It is not part of the official program of the ASBrS.
 This activity is free to all registered attendees.

 On the Cusp of the Era of Immuno-Oncology in Triple-Negative Breast Cancer: Rational Strategies to Make the Most of Immunotherapies and Other Effective Treatment Modalities Throughout the Disease Continuum